mirrexagon/espressobin-nix/README.md

 Note that this uses your system nixpkgs, which may not be compatible.
 The flake build guarantees using a known working revision of nixpkgs.

+eg. To build for the V7 1GB board, run `nix-build -A pkgsCross.aarch64-multiplatform.ubootEspressobinImages_V7_1GB`

 ### Building via the flake
 NOTE: Flake builds don't support cross-compilation.
 I build it on my `x86_64-linux` NixOS machines by enabling AArch64 binfmt emulation, but that is very slow compared to cross-compilation.
 See https://wiki.nixos.org/wiki/NixOS_on_ARM/Building_Images#Compiling_through_binfmt_QEMU